By Me, Robin J. Engel

 The fact is, that because of our intense passion for liberty, the right wingers, the moral majority, and the Communist sympathizers are able to exist on the same soil.
 The question we must all pose is, “What is freedom?”.
 It appears to be a rather nebulous concept that alludes to being able to do whatever you want.
 The conservatives proudly announce that their fathers and sons died “defending freedom” while the draft dodgers claim it was their ” freedom to choose” not to kill or be killed.
 Everyone seems to have their own idea about what “freedom” is.

 The question of freedom pops every now and then when we are trying to determine what to set down as our laws.
-It came up in the scopes trial and reared its head again in the “separate but equal” education trials.
-Presently we are confronted by controversial issues such as abortion, flag burning, and perverse lyrics by rock’n’roll bands.
+It came up in the Scopes trial and reared its head again in the “separate but equal” education trials.
+Presently, we are confronted by controversial issues such as abortion, flag burning, and perverse lyrics by rock’n’roll bands.
 What should we do about them?
 (Please note, dear reader, this essay was written over 20 years ago, and while we still battle many of the same issues, the concepts still apply.)

 I am inclined to say that we should allow anyone the freedom to do as they please, because if we restrict their choices then somebody might soon be tampering with our own freedoms.
 Where does it end – in a Fascist sate?
 Walls are coming down around the globe and we are trying to erect them right here in the land of the free.